PatCapon39/nextflow-seqera/main/service-commitments.md

 #  Lifetime of the Australian Nextflow Seqera Service

-The service will continue for the lifetime of the Australian BioCommons, which is currently funded until Dec 2026.
+The service will continue for the lifetime of Australian BioCommons, which is funded until December 2028.
-In case of closure of the service, registered account holders will be notified one year earlier.
+In case of closure of the service, registered account holders will be notified one year in advance.

 # Maintenance

-## Nextflow Seqera Service maintenance
+## Australian Nextflow Seqera Service maintenance

-The maintenance and administration of Nextflow Seqera service is a balance between service uptime and the health of the service.
+The maintenance and administration of the Australian Nextflow Seqera Service is a balance between service uptime and the health of the service.
 From time to time, the service may become unavailable during planned or unscheduled maintenance events.
-In addition, as the service is deployed on AWS and therefore, might be affected by the availability of AWS services.
+In addition, as the service is deployed on AWS, it may be affected by the availability of AWS services.

 ### Planned maintenance

 Planned maintenance will occur to upgrade the service, expand its capacity and fix non-urgent issues.
 During these planned maintenance periods, the service may not be available.
-Notification of planned service unavailability will be made via a notice on the Australian Nextflow Seqera and via email to registered account holders.
+Notification of planned service unavailability will be made via a notice on the Australian Nextflow Seqera Service and via email to registered account holders.
 The period of notice varies depending on the length of the planned service unavailability:

 | Planned Downtime | Advanced Notice period|
 | ---------------- | ------------------|